mnavneethkrishna/OpenGL/README.md

 The upward arrow will send the paper back to the top (back in time!!).
 The code is very simple and written as a part of academic requirement (monthly assignment) of VTU 6th semester Computer Graphics course.

+Note that this C program was written on a Macintosh operating system.
+To run it on linux systems, please change the OpenGL headers to <GL/glut.h>

 Enjoy!